PRIVACY POLICY

 Retention of Personal Information

 We also ensure that, in compliance with applicable law, we do not retain Personal Information longer than necessary.
-We will keep Personal Information about you for as long as we have a relationship with you, for example as long as you are a customer, or you wish to keep receiving marketing messages from us (and for a reasonable period thereafter).
+We will keep your Personal Information for as long as we have a relationship with you, for example as long as you are a customer, or you wish to keep receiving marketing messages from us (and for a reasonable period thereafter).
 When determining how long to retain Personal Information after we no longer have a relationship with you, we take into account how long our customers usually want to continue hearing from us, our legal obligations and the expectations of regulators, as well as the length of time information is needed for internal audit purposes and to exercise or defend our legal rights.

 We also consider the amount, nature and sensitivity of the Personal Information, the potential risk of harm from unauthorized use or disclosure of your Personal Information, the purposes for which we process your Personal Information and whether we can achieve those purposes through other means, and the applicable legal, regulatory, tax, accounting or other requirements.